What should I know before declawing my cat?

 We recommend choosing to declaw your cat in one of the following situations:

-• Training, behavioural, and environment enhancing efforts have proven unsuccessful curving bad behaviour
+- Training, behavioral, and environment enhancing efforts have proven unsuccessful curving bad behavior

 When should I not declaw my cat?